 I’m only going to look at these 3 cameras in this article.
 Of course there are also many others to choose from these days, so do remember to look at other options from other manufacturers too.

 I like Sony cameras and I’m not going to pretend otherwise.
 But I have to say that I really think Sony are on a roll right now.
-The PMW-F55, F5, FS7 and the new FS5 are all great cameras.
-Sure there are cameras with more pixels and maybe more resolution (but need full frame lenses), there are cheaper cameras and all kinds of other options, but these cameras are all good workhorse cameras that should prove reliable in the field and give years of good service (although with technology moving so fast you might not keep it for that many years).
+The PMW-F55, F5, FS7 and the FS5 are all great cameras.
+Sure there are cameras with more pixels and maybe more resolution that may or may not need full frame lenses.
+There are cheaper cameras and all kinds of other options, but these cameras are all good workhorse cameras that should prove reliable in the field and give years of good service (although with technology moving so fast you might not keep it for that many years).

 So which to choose?